veracity/veracity-documentation/sections/onboarding/clientcredentials.md

 You need full resource path (&quot;app ID URI&quot; in B2C lingo) to make this work:

-ResourceURL for Veracity API service (this is the most commonly used one):
+ResourceURL for Veracity Service API (this is the most commonly used one):

 https://dnvglb2cprod.onmicrosoft.com/dfc0f96d-1c85-4334-a600-703a89a32a4c